niess/calzone/docs/source/api.rst

       provided (as returned by the :py:meth:`Simulation.run` method), this information will be superimposed on the geometry display.

+   .. automethod:: local_coordinates

+      The provided *points* must be a 3d :external:py:class:`numpy.ndarray`.
+For instance,

+      >>> end = volume.local_coordinates(deposits.line["end"]) # doctest: +IGNORE

+      returns the local coordinates of line deposits end-points.

    .. automethod:: origin

-      As previously (see the :py:meth:`aabb` method), the *frame* argument specifies the reference volume.
+      As for the :py:meth:`aabb` method, the *frame* argument specifies the reference volume.
 Note that depending on the underlying `G4VSolid`_, the origin might or might not be at the volume centre.

    .. automethod:: side